It’ll be bursting at the seams when you arrive, but that's part of the charm.

 This is where you come if you want pizza like Italians eat – simple and brilliant combinations that don’t overload the crust or the palate.
 It’s thin, it’s crispy - it’s the way pizza should be.

 Then there’s the mozzarella bar.
 We recommend the sample digustazione of three different varieties, including the smoked fior di latte – the ashy flavour will blow you away.
+Make sure to ogle the fire-engine-red pedestal-mounted meat slicer, too.

 The decor is simple in this tightly packed corner wedge of restaurant and on a typically busy night it can be hard to squeeze between boisterous tables, but that’s how it was intended: excellent pizza in a buoyant atmosphere.